Mercator4

 Result enrichment analysis

-When an enrichment analysis finishes, a tabular output is generated and displayed.
-It shows the Mercator4 protein categories found to be enriched or depleted along with a description.
+• Result Table displays the Mercator4 protein categories found to be enriched or depleted along with a description.
 Click on the Download CSV button to download the table.

 • yellow nodes indicate over- or under-representation (two-sided test)